ryanbcommits/shopping-list-app/README.md

 - Completed the setTimeout implementation for 15-minute inactivity logout
 - Discovered difference between firebase-config.js (setup) vs importing Firestore functions where needed

+**8/24/25**
+- Updated package.json file and I am getting reddy to deploy an MVP.
+- Deploying a beta version of the app on my personal domain.

 ## Challenges Overcome

 - **Problem**: Enter key refreshing the page instead of adding items